avine/formation-angular-base/doc/workbook/public/11_routing.md

 ## Lab 11: Routing 2/8
 ### `app.routes.ts`

-- Create the following components and declare a route for each one of them:
+- Create the following components and declare a route for each one:

   - Component: `Catalog` --> Route: `'catalog'`
   - Component: `Basket` --> Route: `'basket'`